 After the event, Manganiello wrote on Instagram, "Thank you to Robert Shapiro and everyone at the #brentshapirofoundationfor this honor and thank you to my beautiful date..."

 And he appreciates to no end how much Vergara has been there for him.

 "The biggest adjustment in marriage?
-Coming to grips with the idea that someone who is not related to you could possibly love you that much," he told Cigar Aficionado this year.
+Coming to grips with the idea that someone who is not related to you could possibly love you that much," he told Cigar Aficionado in 2018.
 "She was it for me.

 "People say things like, 'Marriage and relationships are work.'
 But it's not.
 Life is hard.
 Having somebody to help you deal with it is the greatest thing that ever happened."